DB FPX 8405 Assessment 4 Business Problem Frameworks and Mind Maps

 ADKAR Framework Mind Map for CapraTek

+The ADKAR mind map shows the interrelationship among the fundamental components, which deal with the CapraTek digital transformation resistance.
+The ADKAR framework is the core node, and the five primary branches emerge out of the core in a sequential, but interdependent manner, retaining original design, but adding CapraTek critical context (DePodesta, 24).
 Specifically, the awareness branch comprises market changes, competition risks, and technological gaps, which are directly connected with CapraTek, an urgent need to change the server manufacturing to a smart home technology platform.
 Lastly, the desired factors are connected to the subjective motivators of the employee, including career development, employment security, and company prosperity, which is what the research conducted by Bohorquez et al. (2022) found out were the most widespread human psychology, causing resistance.

 The knowledge and ability branches refer to the real use of smart home technology, including process redesign, smart home technology training, leadership development and technical infrastructure requirements specific to the CapraTek needs.
 Finally, a reinforcement branch will ensure that the change is maintained through recognition programs, performance measurements and continuous improvement processes.
 The arrows presented one after another show the stages of ADKAR in a straight line, whereas the feedback loop between the Reinforcement and Awareness shows the cycle that is organizational change (Katebi et al., 2022).
 Through the visualisation of the change process as comprising four ADKAR elements, each addresses a portion of the resistance issue at CapraTek, which ensures systemic coherence in the overall change process.